Little Smokies Recipe

 Step One: Gather Ingredients

-This recipe literally has three ingredients, it’s so easy to make!
-I love recipes that are simple, can be prepared in a hurry before cooking, and when I have all of the ingredients I’ll need in the freezer, refrigerator, or pantry.
-My first step is to always double-check that I have everything I need.
+This recipe has three ingredients, and it’s so easy to make!
+I love simple recipes that can be prepared in a hurry before cooking, and when I have all of the ingredients I need in the freezer, refrigerator, or pantry.
+My first step is always to double-check that I have everything I need.

 Grab a slow cooker and place the Little Smokies in it.